gradle/gradle/design-docs/task-configuration-from-command-line.md

 - Add a task validator that validates a string property has a legal value at execution time.
 - Update the 'using Gradle from the command-line' user guide chapter.

-## Support camel-case matching for task commandline properties
+## Support camel-case matching for task commandline property values

 ### User visible changes